 Ask yourself, if another partner found out about their deal and offered the same value, would you provide the same terms?
 That’s a good sign you’re on solid footing to partner with both companies.

-Solution 3: Create a quarterly review cadence
+Solution 2: Schedule a quarterly review cadence.

 Partnerships need to change as businesses change.
 Get face time with your partners several times a year to see how they’re doing and if there are ways you can help them be more successful.
 In turn, this helps you get in front of potential conflicts and accelerates your relationship.

-I recommend a standing quarterly meeting and at least one face-to-face meeting annually to keep the relationship on good terms.
-If things come up, don’t be afraid to ask for an amended contract.
+Have a standing quarterly meeting and at least one face-to-face meeting annually to keep the relationship on good terms.
+Don’t be afraid to ask for an amended contract if things come up.
 A built-in annual review helps here as well.